A Guide to Investing in Paris Short Term Rentals

 Are short-term rentals allowed in Paris?

-Yes, short-term rentals are legal in Paris.
+Yes, short-term rentals are legal in Paris, reflecting the dynamics of the parisian real estate market.
 However, there are some regulations in place that owners need to be aware of:

-· Home sharing (renting a room while the owner is present) is not subject to the 120-day limit.
+Home sharing (renting a room while the owner is present) is not subject to the 90-day limit.

-Ensuring you follow all the correct rules and regulations is important for running a legitimate and compliant Airbnb business in Paris.
+Ensuring you follow all the correct rules and regulations is important for running a legitimate and compliant Airbnb business in Paris, especially when your goal is generating rental income.

 Guests choose holiday rentals over hotels for many reasons: